ElementsProject/paypercall/README.md

 [![npm release](https://img.shields.io/npm/v/paypercall.svg)](https://www.npmjs.com/package/paypercall)
 [![MIT license](https://img.shields.io/github/license/shesek/paypercall.svg)](https://github.com/shesek/paypercall/blob/master/LICENSE)

 Charge for HTTP APIs on a pay-per-call basis with Bitcoin and Lightning.
-Available as an express middleware and as a reverse proxy.
+Want to require payment when users take some programmatic action, such as sending a tweet or running imaging processing?
+That's what `paypercall    allows.
+It's available as an express middleware (where a node.js app makes charges directly) or as a reverse proxy (where a reverse proxy requires payment before providing access to an app).

 Powered by :zap: [Lightning Charge](https://github.com/ElementsProject/lightning-charge).